Owanesh/ETH2324/phase_2/REPORT.md

 Since the file is executed as root, the shell will be a root shell.

 ## 🔴 via LXD
-We could exploit `lxd`, mounting the file system with `root` privileges, which requires to be `sudoer`.
+We noticed the presence of `lxd` from `/etc/passwd`, so we tried exploiting it.
+We could think about mounting the file system with `root` privileges, but it would require to be `sudoer`.
+Thankfully, the `ubuntu` user is.

-Now, `ftp-user` is not a sudoer, but `ubuntu` is, therefore we wanted to include this path given the presence of `lxd` within the machine.

 ```sh
 ubuntu@ubuntulab:~$ lxc init ubuntu:16.04 test -c security.privileged=true